aesthetic-suite/framework/docs/integrations/react.md

 </ThemeProvider>;
 ```

 The `changeTheme` function provided by `ThemeContext` can be used to trigger the theme change.
+This
+component _must be_ rendered as a child within `ThemeProvider`.

 ```tsx
 import { ThemeContext } from 'aesthetic-react';